JetBrains/lets-plot-docs/source/python/pages/no_js_and_offline_mode.rst

 :orphan:

-.. title:: 'No Javascript' mode LetsPlot.setup_html()
+.. title:: 'No Javascript' Mode and Offline Mode

 .. meta::
    :description: In the 'no javascript' mode Lets-Plot generates plots as bare-bones SVG images.
 In the 'offline' mode Lets-Plot adding the full JS bundle to the notebook.